Gateway Review Process

 The Gateway Review Process is a series of independent peer reviews undertaken at key stages of a programme or project lifecycle.
 It is an assurance mechanism designed to provide an objective view of the ability to deliver on time and to budget.

-Engagement with the Gateway Review Process is mandatory within the NICS for all programmes and projects valued at £5M and above.
+Engagement with the Gateway Review Process is mandatory within all public bodies (excluding local councils) for all programmes and projects valued at £5M and above.

 Risk Potential Assessments